jerryz920/SAFE-latte/safe-apps/cloud-attestation/README.md

 These Slang scripts provide a variety of constructs for attesting Latte instances (e.g., VMs and pods), endorsing code properties (e.g., attester) and trusted endorsers, and checking policy compilance to guard service access.
-A common set of latte policy rules provided in the scripts allows re-use to check configurations and properties attested by instances which themselves are attested.
+A common set of resuable latte policy rules provided in the scripts allows to check configurations and properties attested by instances which themselves are attested.
-The following section walks through a typical process of attesting, endorsing, and checking in Latte using an end-to-end running example.
+The following sections walk through a typical process of attesting, endorsing, and checking in Latte using an end-to-end running example.
 In this example, a test uses a bash shell [script](tests/test_app_policy.sh) for invoking a Latte construct.